appium/appium/README.md

 __[Please read the Migration Guide](https://appium.io/docs/en/latest/guides/migrating-1-to-2/) if you are still using Appium 1.__

+> [!WARNING]
-If you use Appium Desktop or Appium Server GUI, you will not be able to upgrade to Appium 2, as both of these tools have been deprecated.
+> If you use Appium Desktop or Appium Server GUI, you will not be able to upgrade to Appium 2, as both of these tools have been deprecated.
 Please use [Appium Inspector](https://github.com/appium/appium-inspector) in combination with a standalone Appium 2 server.